quelea-projection/quelea-projection.github.io/docs/Saving_and_sharing_schedules.md

 If you would like to export all songs (with lyrics) to PDF files, you click “Schedule” and “Export songs to PDF”.
-The songs will then be exported as a compressed Zip file that you first will have to decompress if you want to reach the PDF files.
+The songs will then be exported as a compressed Zip file that you first will have to decompress (unzip) if you want to view the PDF files.

 ![](Export_to_PDF.png)